priyanka8625/priyanka8625/README.md

 - 💡 Java, C++, and Python are my weapons of choice for software development.
 - 🕸 Skilled in web technologies React.js, NodeJs, ExpressJs and Databases: MongoDb & SQL
 - ⚙️ Enjoy working on backend logic to bring projects to life
-- 🚀 Sharpening my DSA skills
+- 🚀 Sharpening my Data Structures and Algorithmic skills
-- 🔧 Constantly improving technical skills.
+- 🔧 Dedicated to improve technical skills.

 ## 🛠️ Tools & Technologies